About me and this blog

 If you want to know why this blog is called CAUTE, just click on this link.

 Some readers might find this winding, onging, developing philosophical/theological journey frustrating but I take heart from one of my early influences Ralph Waldo Emerson who wrote in his essay Self Reliance that "A foolish consistency is the hobgoblin of little minds."

-For what it's worth important personal theological/philosophical influences upon me include: Epicurus, Lucretius, Parmenides, Benedict Spinoza, Friedrich Nietzsche, Gerrard Winstanley, Jacob Bauthumley, Martin Heidegger, Henry David Thoreau, Ralph Waldo Emerson, Leo Tolstoy, Ludwig Wittgenstein, Søren Kierkegaard, David Hume, Ernst Bloch, Dietrich Bonhoeffer, Paul Tillich, Henry Nelson Wieman, James Luther Adams, John F. Hayward, Paul Wienpahl, Thomas Altizer, Donald A. Crosby, Jerome A. Stone, Gianni Vattimo, John D. Caputo, James C. Edwards, J. L. Schellenberg, Simon Critchley, Knud Ejler Løgstrup, Emanuele Severino, Henry Bugbee and Edward F. Mooney.
+For what it's worth important personal theological/philosophical influences upon me over the years include: Epicurus, Lucretius, Parmenides, Benedict Spinoza, Friedrich Nietzsche, Gerrard Winstanley, Jacob Bauthumley, Martin Heidegger, Henry David Thoreau, Ralph Waldo Emerson, Leo Tolstoy, Ludwig Wittgenstein, Søren Kierkegaard, David Hume, Ernst Bloch, Dietrich Bonhoeffer, Paul Tillich, Henry Nelson Wieman, James Luther Adams, John F. Hayward, Paul Wienpahl, Thomas Altizer, Donald A. Crosby, Jerome A. Stone, Gianni Vattimo, John D. Caputo, James C. Edwards, J. L. Schellenberg, Simon Critchley, Knud Ejler Løgstrup, Emanuele Severino, Henry Bugbee, Edward F. Mooney and Thomas Nail.

 If you are so minded, you can read a couple of examples of my more politically inspired addresses at the links below.